openhive-network/devportal/_tutorials-javascript/set_withdraw_route.md

-We will learn how to allocate a percentage for withdrawal to other accounts using Steemconnect as well as with the client-side signing method.
-This tutorial runs on the main Steem blockchain.
+We will learn how to allocate a percentage for withdrawal to other accounts using Hiveconnect as well as with the client-side signing method.
+This tutorial runs on the main Hive blockchain.
 Therefore, any accounts used here will affect real funds on the live network. **Use with caution.**

 ## Intro

 This tutorial will demonstrate a few functions such as querying account by name and determining the vesting balance of the related account.
 This will allow us to set "withdraw routes" to other accounts with a percent selection and auto power up function.
-This feature is quite useful if you want to withdraw a portion of your STEEM to a separate account or POWER UP other accounts as you withdraw from one account.
+This feature is quite useful if you want to withdraw a portion of your HIVE to a separate account or POWER UP other accounts as you withdraw from one account.

 ## Steps

 1.  [**App setup**](#app-setup) Setup `dsteem` to use the proper connection and network.
 2.  [**Get account routes**](#search-account) Get account's current routes
 3.  [**Fill form**](#fill-form) Fill form with appropriate data
-4.  [**Set withdraw route**](#withdraw-route) Set route with Steemconnect or client-side signing
+4.  [**Set withdraw route**](#withdraw-route) Set route with Hiveconnect or client-side signing

 #### 1. App setup <a name="app-setup"></a>